 Our focus is on making sure no expired products or ingredients are thrown away or wasted in our operations.
 We want everyone in our business to be a food waste warrior and spot any opportunity to save food.
 Food-saving techniques we’re using include manufacturing fixes and circular economy approaches.
 For instance, if our ice cream packaging lines stop working, we store the ice cream safely so it can be packaged when the lines are fixed, rather than letting it become food waste.
 We also make sure we use every bit of raw materials so they’re not wasted.

 Accurate data is crucial to our food waste reduction programme.
 We follow the Target-Measure-Act approach from Champions 12.3 to ensure that we’re measuring and managing food waste in a meaningful way.
 The Global Food Loss and Waste Standard guides our methodology for accounting and reporting on how much food is lost or wasted in our manufacturing operations.

-We’ll continue to publicly communicate our food waste data here each year.
+We’ll continue to publicly communicate our food waste data in our global Unilever Food Waste Report (PDF 341KB) (Opens in a new window) each year.

 Food saving brand innovations

 Our brands are finding innovative ways to save food waste.
 We’ve a rich history of putting by-products to good use, pioneered by some of our oldest and most loved brands since last century.